sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 This document provides design requirements and interactions between platform drivers and PMON for SONiC on aggregated chassis with linecard CPU's.

 # Scope
 This document covers high level design of the platform support and its interactions with PMON in a chassis environment.
+This document covers the functionality that is required for first phase of chassis support.
+Operations like firmware upgrade will be added at later stage of the development.

 # Acronyms
 PSU - Power Supply Unit